 Groundhogs (woodchucks) are powerful diggers that can undermine foundations, patios, retaining walls, and sidewalks.
-A single burrow system can have 40 feet of tunnels and multiple exits.
-TriState Wildlife has been trapping and removing groundhogs since 1998.
+A single burrow system can have over 60 feet of tunnels and multiple exits.
+TriState Wildlife offers humane groundhog removal and permanent solutions.
 We trap, relocate, assess burrow damage, and install exclusion barriers to prevent re-establishment.
-All exclusion work is backed by a written guarantee.
+All exclusion work is backed by a full guarantee.

 How We Work

-We start with an inspection to locate all burrow entrances, assess proximity to foundations and structures, and determine how many groundhogs are present.
+We start with a thorough inspection to locate all burrow entrances, assess proximity to foundations and structures, and determine how extensive the setup for trapping will need to be.
 Groundhog burrows typically have two to five openings, including hidden escape holes.

-All exclusion work is backed by a written guarantee.
-If groundhogs re-establish through any point we protected, we come back at no cost.
+All exclusion work is backed by a 10-year written guarantee.
+If groundhogs enter through any area we protected, we come back at no cost and solve the issue.

 Our Groundhog Work